ericx20/yearbook-app/README.md

 A web app that lets you sign yearbooks online!

-Currently, this repository only contains the frontend component.
-It's a fully functional drawing app that supports customizable brush, undo/redo, and PNG image export!
+The front end is a fully functional drawing app that supports customizable brush, undo/redo, and PNG image export!

-The Node backend is located on the [yearbook-server repository](https://github.com/ericx20/yearbook-server), and for now it's a REST API.
-Very soon, both frontend and backend will be able to communicate with each other and deliver the full experience.
+The Node.js backend is located on the [yearbook-server repository.](https://github.com/ericx20/yearbook-server) As a REST API, it provides functionality for CRUD operations with yearbooks, as well as a database for storing the pages.

+Currently, I'm finishing up the front end so it can communicate with the server.
+Once that's done, I plan to showcase a live demo!